-Analysis | Republicans place their faith in Trump not to do it again — again
+Analysis | The fraught bet Republicans are placing on Trump’s final days

 “I believe that the president has learned from this case,” Sen. Susan Collins (R-Maine) said in defending her vote against removal.
 She added: “I believe that he will be much more cautious in the future.”

 Sen. Joni Ernst (R-Iowa) said that the process had taught Trump that “he needs to go through the proper channels.”
-Sen. Lamar Alexander (R-Tenn.) said of such an experience for Trump, “I would think you would think twice before you did it again.”
+Sen. Lamar Alexander (R-Tenn.) said, “I would think you would think twice before you did it again.”

 When Alexander made that comment, he was quickly challenged by NBC News host Chuck Todd.
 “What example in the life of Donald Trump has [shown that] he [has] been chastened?”
 Todd asked.
 Alexander conceded: “I haven’t studied his life that close.”